The teetotaller's survival guide to sobriety in a world of alcohol. Find out how to stay sober during social gatherings and work events.

 If your boss or colleagues are drinkers, joining them for dinner after work would most likely mean opening a bottle and having a glass to drink.
 After all, it’s all about the team spirit, isn’t it?
 This situation could potentially prove to be your undoing, especially if a fellow non-drinking colleague succumbs to the pressure and leaves you stranded.
 Except, you are savvier than most.
 Gently remind your boss of your 8 am meeting with a VIP client or the important presentation that you have to make and trump the lot with your admirable, hardworking ethic instead.

 Related: Ditch Both that Cigarette and Drink!

 You are about to seal the deal in the morning with the paperwork, but your client insists on going out for drinks before he signs on the dotted line.
 How do you politely decline with so much at stake and without faking an illness or allergy?
-Practise your “no” script beforehand and execute it with wit and tact, or try nominating a colleague as the designated drinker instead.
+Practise your “no” script beforehand and execute it with wit and tact.
 Being firm yet polite is an attractive trait that clients recognise and will respect – it shows that you are no easy pushover even in high-stress situations.

 Related: To Drink or Not to Drink?

 It is unfortunate for a teetotaller to find himself or herself at one of these events where alcohol is not just present but at the very centre of attraction.
 Whatever your reason for being there, stick to your guns and you’ll be able to master the occasion like a vegetarian at a barbeque.
 Try not to be a sour puss at the sidelines and be enthusiastic with other people’s appreciation of their drinks.
 The most important thing is to show that you can have fun and be the life of the party, with or without alcohol.

 Download the HealthHub app on Google Play or Apple Store to access more health and wellness advice at your fingertips.